vasilakisfil/Introspected-REST/README.md

 > --- [RFC 7231](https://tools.ietf.org/html/rfc7231)
 >

-However, we feel that this is also a perfect case for hosting our API's discovery for available resources capabilities.
+We also feel that this is also a perfect case for hosting our API's discovery for available resources capabilities.
+We coult keep the `/*` for "ping" or "no-op" type of method as the RFC notes and have the root `/` for listing all API's capabilities for all resources, as [IATEOAS notes](#934discovery-of-api-resources-and-capabilities).

 ### Signaling and negotiating MicroTypes
 Note that delivering problem+json (a Media Type that was never negotiated) is a problem in REST API as well!